rochester-rcl/plugin-ThreeJS/README.md

 # Integrates a three.js Viewer Into Your Omeka Project
 A 3D viewer geared towards cultural heritage collections.
 Includes tools for measurement, dynamic lighting, interactive shaders and materials settings.

-Currently supports [OBJ + MTL](https://en.wikipedia.org/wiki/Wavefront_.obj_file) files and a variety of texture formats (no EXR yet, sorry), as well as [PTM](http://www.hpl.hp.com/research/ptm/downloads/PtmFormat12.pdf) files for projects doing [Reflectance Transformation Imaging](http://culturalheritageimaging.org/Technologies/RTI/).
+Currently supports [OBJ + MTL](https://en.wikipedia.org/wiki/Wavefront_.obj_file) files and a variety of texture formats (see supported formats table), as well as [PTM](http://www.hpl.hp.com/research/ptm/downloads/PtmFormat12.pdf) files for projects doing [Reflectance Transformation Imaging](http://culturalheritageimaging.org/Technologies/RTI/).
 Support for more formats is planned for the future.

-Still in active development, but it's been tested and should work &#8482;.
+Still in active development.

 ## Installation
 Clone this repository into your plugins directory